impagina/htdocs-grav-pages/README.md

 - Make the headers slimmer.
 - Add the Impressum, with the sources for the images
 - Review and finish the "tile" grav module item (add the buttons...)
-- Test (improve?9 and eventually install the font awesome plugin
+- Test (improve?) and eventually install the font awesome plugin
 - Check why the grav's font-awesome icons are not as nice as martin's (wordpress) ones.
 - Add the "container" class around the just-text module template... but allow to disable it, when in an horizontal context.
 - Publish the Github development manual and link it from the "Developer" button in "Contribute"